HYU-NLP/Korean-Sentence-Representations/README.md

 #### Implementation detalis

 SentenceTransformer.py : inheriting two modules ,Transformer and Pooling, and there exist other inner functions such as `fit` to train the model, `encode` to eval the model
 Transformer.py : fetching the pretrained_model 'BERT' and getting representations
 Pooling.py : averaging the representations from Transformer and they become the sentence representation
 MyLoss.py : implementing contrastive loss for unsupervision, and crossentropy for supervision
-modeling_bert.py : depending on data augmentation strategies, changing input embeddings before passing through bert layers (see codes line 713~965 for details)
+modeling_bert.py : depending on data augmentation strategies, perturbating input embeddings before passing through bert layers (see codes line 713~965 for details)

 #### Result